maidamai0/maidamai0/README.md

-# Hi there, I'm tonghao 👋
+# Hi there,👋

-## I'm a software developer focus on cpp and computer graphics
+## I'm tonghao, a software developer focus on cpp and computer graphics

 - 🔭 I’m currently working on computer graphics
 - 🌱 I’m currently learning OpenGL and 3D graphics